 In the six month period between 1 April 2019 and 28 September 2019, dreaming of being one of those millionaires inspired people to spend a massive £3.92 billion on tickets across all National Lottery games.

-We got our shocking figures from National Lottery stats
+We got our shocking figures from National Lottery data

 We sourced our National Lottery stats from Camelot’s 1 April to 28 September 2019 report.

-Camelot’s report reveals that National Lottery ticket sales during that period (180 days) totalled £3,921.3 million.
+Camelot’s report features some shocking lottery data.
+However, perhaps the most eye-raising is its revelation that National Lottery ticket sales during that period (180 days) totalled £3,921.3 million.
 To create our infographic, we divided this amount by the total number of minutes in 180 days and, hey presto, we had our number – £15,128.47 spent on National Lottery tickets per minute.